siuyin/mecrips-stellaris-hello/README.md

  DMA transfers.
 1. extIntr.fs demonstates the use of the External Interrupt feature.
 1. usonic.fs has routines for the HC-SR04 ultrasonic range finder.
+1. rtc.fs demonstrates use of the RealTime Clock.

 ## Hardware
 1. VDDA (pin 5) and VDD (pin 16) must both be connected to 3.3V .